 These children are particularly vulnerable.
 The most common reasons for children becoming looked after is as a result of abuse and/or neglect.
-CCNM will ensure that staff have the necessary skills and knowledge to keep children looked after, and previously looked after, safe.
-All staff will have the skills and knowledge to keep these children safe.
+Staff will have the skills and knowledge to keep children looked after and previously looked after safe.
 Appropriate staff will have the information they need in relation to a looked-after child's legal status.
 For example, who has parental responsibility, who is not permitted to have contact and who is not permitted to know where the child is being educated, and the level of decision-making power the local authority has given the carer.
 The designated teacher for children looked after is Alex Roe.
 The designated governor for children looked after is Anna Edwards.

 The statutory guidance Designated teacher for looked-after and previously looked after children contains further information on the role and responsibilities of the designated teacher.
 The designated teacher ensures that the school has the up-to-date details of the allocated social worker and the Virtual School headteacher in the local authority that looks after the child.
-The

-Virtual School has an additional role of managing extra funding which is used to support children looked after.
+The Virtual School has an additional role of managing extra funding which is used to support children looked after.
 The designated teacher will work with the Virtual School Head to discuss how the funding can be used to best support the child.